balaji-balu/learning-resources/README.md

 Follow these steps to give your developers an environment that will let them be their best.

 [Trunk based development](http://paulhammant.com/2013/04/05/what-is-trunk-based-development/):
 It is a branching model for software development.
-Historically, it has also been called “mainline” (see later).
+Historically, it has also been called “mainline”.